-As a scientist, I know that what I am looking at here is a wonderful example of an interstellar cloud in the Trifid Nebula (M20) compressed by the shock of a nearby supernova.
+As a scientist, I know that what I am looking at in the image that heads this article is a wonderful example of an interstellar cloud in the Trifid Nebula (M20) compressed by the shock of a nearby supernova.
 At the tip of a spire of cloud in the upper left corner, gas is being squeezed into a tighter cloud that will eventually form a disk.
 Out of that disk a system of stars and planets will be born.
 (The longer corkscrew streak to its left is a gas jet emitted from the cloud.)

 But I’m also a human being, and indeed a fan of fantasy stories.
 So there’s a part of me that can’t help but anthropomorphize images like these, looking to put “faces” in the clouds—in this case, the outline of a unicorn.
 This sort of game has a long and honored history; our constellations, and indeed many of the nebulae shown here, have “popular” names (like the “Trifid Nebula”) that help us tell them apart, as they remind us what they look like.
 It’s fun to enjoy the two together, to think that I’m seeing a solar system being born in the tip of a unicorn’s ear.

 One final thrill: On a good night, my little backyard three-inch telescope can make out the Trifid Nebula quite nicely.
 On a really dark summer night in June or July, I can spot it with my naked eye as a tiny patch of light, just off the Milky Way in the constellation of Sagittarius, the Archer.
 Obviously I won’t see the detail shown here; but the fact is, wonderful sights in the sky are visible to anyone who knows where to look.